abhaymundhara/PaperPlain/README.md

    - Set `BETTER_AUTH_SECRET` to a long random value (generate with `npm run auth:secret`).
    - Set `BETTER_AUTH_URL` to your deployed URL (e.g. `https://paperplain.vercel.app`); keep `http://localhost:3000` for local dev.

+   **TLS note:** The app enables Postgres TLS and verifies certificates in production by default.
+If you see `self-signed certificate in certificate chain` locally, do **not** disable verification in production—prefer providing your DB provider CA via `PGSSLROOTCERT`.
+The `INSECURE_SSL=true` escape hatch is intended for local development only.

 4. **Create Better Auth tables (run once against the hosted DB):**

    ```bash